ScottyMacCVC/MechaCar_Statistical_Analysis/README.md

 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

 In your description, address the following questions:
-- 1 -What metric or metrics are you going to test?
+- 1 - What metric or metrics are you going to test?
-- 2 -What is the null hypothesis or alternative hypothesis?
+- 2 - What is the null hypothesis or alternative hypothesis?
-- 3 -What statistical test would you use to test the hypothesis?
+- 3 - What statistical test would you use to test the hypothesis?
 And why?
-- 4 -What data is needed to run the statistical test?
+- 4 - What data is needed to run the statistical test?